sclorg/mysql-container/README.md

 $ atomic install -n mysqld1 openshift/mysql-55-centos7 -p 3306:3306 -e MYSQL_USER=user -e MYSQL_PASSWORD=secretpass -e MYSQL_DATABASE=db1
 ```

+This creates directory for data at `/var/lib/mysqld1` on host and will be
+mounted as volume for data in the container.
+Permissions and SELinux context
+is set to default values if the directory does not exist.

+All options after image name (starting with `-p` in the example above) are
+passed to the `docker` as arguments.

 Then to run the container, run:

 ```